UIUC-ECE374B/su25/_labs/Lab21.md

 ---
-title: Lab 21 - Decidability I
+title: Lab 21 - NP-completeness II
 placeholder: false
 back-color: faf4fa
 card-link: LabLink21
 # subtitle: And a subtitle
-description: First lab on decidability.
-We'll be testing the waters on some simple problems provable using the standard reduction template.
+description: The second lab on using reductions to show NP-hardness.
+Emphasis will be placed on gadget-based reductions.
 people:
 layout: post
 no-link: true  # stops link to page
-deliverydate: 2023-04-19
+deliverydate: 2023-11-10
-link-questions: /materials/labs/lab21.pdf
+link-questions:
-link-solutions: /materials/labs/lab21-sol.pdf
+link-solutions:
 ---